 Meet our team

 Lauren comes to College Possible Washington with more than 10 years of leadership in the education and nonprofit sectors.
-Her experience as a first-generation college graduate and an AmeriCorps member guide her focus on college access and success.
-Lauren recently served as the interim executive director at City Year Seattle/King County where she continued to build strong partnerships in Seattle Public Schools and promote a return to in-person service.
-Servant and adaptive leadership coupled with a community centered approach, drives the work culture Lauren builds.
+Her experience as a first-generation college graduate and Americorps member guide her focus on college access and success.
+Lauren recently served as the interim executive director of City Year Seattle/King County where she continued to build strong partnerships in Seattle Public Schools and promote a return to in-person service.
+Servant and adaptive leadership coupled with a community-centered approach, drives the work culture Lauren builds.

-Her experiences include strategic planning, donor cultivation, staff learning and development, race and equity programming and building transformational partnerships.
-Lauren attended Gonzaga University for her undergraduate studies and holds a M.Ed. in school counseling from Louisiana State University.
-In her free time Lauren enjoys coaching volleyball at Rainier Beach High School, traveling with her partner, and spending time with their two cats at home in West Seattle.
+Her experiences include strategic planning, donor cultivation, staff learning and development, race and equity programming, and building transformational partnerships.
+Lauren attended Gonzaga University for her undergraduate studies and holds an M.Ed. in school counseling from Louisiana State University.
+In her free time Lauren enjoys traveling with her partner, staying active through volleyball, rowing or yoga and spending time with her two cats and pug at home in West Seattle.

 Senior Development Director

 Asha has spent over 20 years in secondary education, foster care and crisis work.
 Through collaborative partnerships, she identified barriers for historically marginalized students and created pathways for college completion.
 At College Possible Washington, Asha works with community partners to support the mission and vision of the organization.
 She launched her education at Bellevue College, has a BS in Counseling Psychology and a MS in Industrial Organizational Psychology.
 Asha enjoys summer days, cooking and assisting other nonprofits through board service.